lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 server instance.

-Creating a database cluster consists of creating the directories in
+Creating a database instance consists of creating the directories in

 which the database data will live, generating the shared catalog